GazeboHub/wa-dyntronics-3p-node-red/README.md

       generic TCP, UDP, etc; etc.)
     * Logic and presentation
-* To do: Define a model transform methodology for interpreting Node Red node models as SysML diagram 'block' elements, esch applying a 'NodeRed::Node' UML stereotype
+* To do: Define a model transform methodology for interpreting Node Red node models as SysML diagram 'block' elements, each applying a 'NodeRed::Node' UML stereotype
     * Is the Node Red _node_ API too heterogenous for that transform to provide modeling for any more speicific qualities beyond a